yh1008/incumbencyEffect/README.md

 This demo shows how to estimate the Incumbency Effect using the regression discontinuity approach

-For detailed description, please refer to the **nonparametricRegression.ipynb**
+For detailed description (stata code included), please refer to the **nonparametricRegression.ipynb**

----